treverhines/PyGeoNS/README.rst

                         -vv

 This will open up an interactive viewer for the estimated strain rates.
-The glyphs show the normal strain rates for all azimuths.
+The following two figures were saved from the interactive strain viewer.
+The strain glyphs in the map view figure show the normal strain rates for all azimuths.
+The time series figure shows the strain rate components through time at one station.
+The shaded regions in both figures indicate the 68% confidence interval.
-Orange indicates compression and blue indicates extension.

 .. figure:: demo/demo2/figures/map_view.png

-  Map view of strain rates during a slow slip event.
-The glyphs show the normal strain rates along each azimuth, where orange indicates compression and blue indicates extension.
-The shaded region indicates the 68% confidence interval in the normal strain rates.

 .. figure:: demo/demo2/figures/time_series_view.png

-  Time series for each component of the strain rate tensor at the station indicated by the black dot.
-The shaded region indicates the 68% confidence interval.

 The deformation gradients (or any of the intermediary HDF5 files) can be output to a user-friendly csv file format with the command